 Flexibility is at the heart of our learning approach.
 You can choose to study this postgraduate course full-time or part-time on campus:

-- Part-time students will complete complete eight 15-credit taught modules across trimesters spread over two years.
-Students will complete a 60-credit research-based dissertation project during a third year of study
+- as a part-time students will complete complete eight 15-credit taught modules across trimesters spread over two years.
+You will complete a 60-credit research-based dissertation project during a third year of study

 During your studies, you will engage with issues drawn from law, economics and the social and physical sciences which are relevant to the theory and practice of environmental regulation and occupational health.
 You will assess existing and emerging challenges, and explore contemporary management, technological and regulatory systems that are designed to reduce environmental risks.